Sociology and Social Policy

-Dr David Bray, Dr Salvatore Babones, Dr Craig Browne, Associate Professor Danielle Celermajer, Associate Professor Catriona Elder, Dr Amanda Elliot, Dr Fiona Gill, Professor Michael Humphrey, Dr Gyu-Jin Hwang, Dr Karl Maton, Dr Rebecca Scott Bray, Professor Catherine Waldby, Dr Fran Collyer, Dr Melinda Cooper, Dr Adrian Hearn, Dr Deirdre Howard-Wagner, Professor Stephen Castles, Professor Robert van Krieken, Dr Kiran Grewal, Dr Susan Banki, Dr Jennifer Wilkinson, Dr Greg Martin, Dr Elisabeth Valiente-Riedl, Dr Laura Beth Bugg, Associate Professor Nicola Piper, Professor Mike Michael, Dr Beatriz Carrillo Garcia, Dr Dinesh Wadiwel, Dr Karen O'Brien
+Professor Mike Michael, Dr Salvatore Babones, Dr Craig Browne, Associate Professor Danielle Celermajer, Associate Professor Catriona Elder, Dr Amanda Elliot, Dr Fiona Gill, Professor Michael Humphrey, Dr Gyu-Jin Hwang, Dr Karl Maton, Dr Rebecca Scott Bray, Professor Catherine Waldby, Dr Fran Collyer, Dr Melinda Cooper, Dr Adrian Hearn, Dr Deirdre Howard-Wagner, Professor Stephen Castles, Professor Robert van Krieken, Dr Kiran Grewal, Dr Susan Banki, Dr Jennifer Wilkinson, Dr Greg Martin, Dr Elisabeth Valiente-Riedl, Dr Laura Beth Bugg, Associate Professor Nicola Piper, Dr Beatriz Carrillo Garcia, Dr Dinesh Wadiwel, Dr Karen O'Brien

 RESEARCH CLUSTERS WITHIN THE DEPARTMENT